Selling your products internationally can be rewarding, as it can significantly affect your sales.

 To meet the needs of non-English speaking customers, you should consider hiring native speakers or partner with companies that will help you assist foreign customers.

 Although costly, you should identify which particular market is really in need of native speakers.
 If these markets are smaller, you can provide local-language customer information on a FAQ page or something similar.
+You can also use a client portal to offer language-specific support to customers in these markets, enhancing their experience and fostering trust, even if the market is smaller in scale.

 You should also provide an email address for these customers.